Popular keywords

 What happens when you sleep too much?

-Although a good night’s sleep is essential.
-Numerous health issues, including diabetes, heart disease, and an elevated risk of death, have been connected to excessive sleep over a long span of time.
+Although a good night’s sleep is essential, numerous health issues, including diabetes, heart disease, and an elevated risk of death, have been connected to excessive sleep over a long period.

 How much deep sleep do you need?